 It doesn’t matter what your goal is, find pictures and print them out or cut them out of magazines.

 A lot of people I’ve worked with have even been able to go a step further and go through old photo albums and produce pictures of themselves in their best shape.

 It doesn’t matter what it is, what matters is that you define exactly what you want and render it in a form you can see clearly.

-And when someone asks why you have bikini clad women or half naked men stuck to your fridge, just tell them your Bootcamp instructor told you to do it!
+And when someone asks why you have bikini clad women or half naked men stuck to your fridge, just tell them your trainer told you to do it!

 “You gotta sees it before you can seize it!”